Determine Unicode text segmentations

 - Functions to get Unicode Character Database (UCD) properties concerned with text segmentations.

-- Functions to determin segmentation boundaries of Unicode strings.
+- Functions to determine segmentation boundaries of Unicode strings.

-- Classes that help implement Unicode-aware text wrapping on both console (monospace) and graphical (monospace / propotional) font environments.
+- Classes that help implement Unicode-aware text wrapping on both console (monospace) and graphical (monospace / proportional) font environments.